Frequently Asked Questions

-(a) Directly from this web site: You can order our books either by credit or debit card by clicking on our Orders Page.
+(a) Directly from this web site: You can order our books either by credit or debit card by clicking on our online store.
 Orders are processed by PayPal.
 However, you do not need a PayPal account to order through PayPal.
 Their system will process single new transactions without setting up a PayPal account.

 If you call and we are not in, please leave a return phone number in a careful, audible recitation.

 (c) by check to our business address: by calling to arrange to send a check.
 If you call in for an amount of the order, you can mail a check.
 Checks must be made out to Bob Szabo.
-Send checks to Szabo Publishing, PO Box 340873, Sacramento, CA 95834-0873.
+Send checks to Bob Szabo Publishing, PO Box 461, Rancho Cordova, CA 95741.